Our process

 - Accessibility scope (WCAG 2.2 AA baseline)

-- Your time commitment
+Your commitment

-- When we change or skip this phase
+When we change or skip

 MVP build